cybrdad/myfxjournal/README.md

 Switch panel Trade / Journaling (icon on the upper left corner of the trades panel)
 <br/>
 <img width="1479" height="858" alt="05-journaling_panel" src="https://github.com/user-attachments/assets/879226c4-e23a-4f06-8b17-73d00575032e" />
-an +/- icon is displayed on the trade panel; clicking on it will switch between + and -, the + indicating that you followed your strategy, the - you somehow deviate from it
 <br/><br/>

 Switch panel Position Sizing / Picture (icon on the upper left corner) and drag an image in the rectangle box